-While some medications can alleviate COVID-19 symptoms, the fact is there is no medicine for coronavirus that can offer a cure at this time.
+While some medications have proven effective at keeping the disease from progressing and preventing complications, there is no medicine for coronavirus that can offer a cure at this time.

 People should not take any medicine that is experimental unless a doctor has prescribed it to them as part of a clinical trial.

 If you have symptoms of coronavirus, call your doctor's office.
 If you do not have a doctor, you can call the UMMS Nurse Call Line, set up specifically to address COVID-19 questions, whether or not you are already a patient of UMMS.